 Before you consider carrying out any works to the tree, you should check to see whether it is protected by a Tree Preservation Order (TPO) or is located in a conservation area.
-If the tree is protected, then you will need to gain conservation area, the Council must be given details of the works and six weeks' notice for standard works.
+If the tree is protected, then you will need to gain consent by making an application to the Council.
+If the tree is located in a conservation area, the Council must be given details of the works and six weeks' notice for standard works.
 For guidance on how to check if a tree is protected and how to make an application, please contact 01789 260304 or email planning.applications@stratford-dc.gov.uk.
-Carrying out work to a tree which is in a conservation area or subject to a TPO without first applying to the Council can constitute a crimingl offence.
+Carrying out work to a tree which is in a conservation area or subject to a TPO without first applying to the Council can constitute a criminal offence.

-- where the distance between the base of the tree and the window of the nearest habitable room\ is less than half the height of the tree (for trees with a height of less than 12 metres); or - where the distance between the edge of the tree canopy and the window of the nearest habitable room\ is less than 2 metres.

-\ A 'habitable room' means a dining room, lounge, kitchen, study or bedroom but specifically excludes WCs, bathrooms, utility rooms, landings and hallways.
+- where the distance between the base of the tree and the window of the nearest habitable room is less than half the height of the tree (for trees with a height of less than 12 metres); or - where the distance between the edge of the tree canopy and the window of the nearest habitable room is less than 2 metres. - A 'habitable room' means a dining room, lounge, kitchen, study or bedroom but specifically excludes WCs, bathrooms, utility rooms, landings and hallways.